Orpius/SDK/docs/UserGuide/index.md

 Events can therefore be used to:

 * React to real-world or system events (for example, an incoming webhook or sensor signal)
-* Allow agents to chain actions together (for example, *“if this happens, trigger that event”*)
+* Allow agents to chain actions together (for example, *"if this happens, trigger that event"*)
 * Safely delegate actions to another agent or system with different permissions

 ### Creating an Event